 BECOMING A CERTIFIED SPECIALIST

-The first step in becoming a certified specialist is to take the one-day legal specialization certification exam held:
+The first step in becoming a certified specialist is to register for the one-day legal specialist certification examination held:

 |Tuesday, Oct.
 27, 2015